-Tips for dealing with online harassment in academia
+3 tips for dealing with online harassment in academia

 As a researcher, you should expect your work to be scrutinized by the public, policy makers and campaigners.
 However, some researchers working on high-profile subjects that attract controversy have also found themselves targeted with online harassment.
-In contrast to healthy debate about research, online harassment in academia could include abusive emails, social media harassment and ‘trolling’, or even threats to personal safety.

 What do I do if I’m a victim of online harassment or trolling?